 Staying in:

 This morning, you’ll depart Bicheno and follow the Great Eastern Drive until you arrive in the northeast corner of Tasmania, home to the Bay of Fires.
 This popular conservation area features Tasmania’s signature white sand beaches, coastal heaths and woodlands filled with protected wildlife, as well as its unique orange-coloured granite rocks.
-Set off on a leader-led nature hike to one of the many bays before continuing today’s journey towards your accommodation in Sheffield.
+Set off on a leader-led beach walk along one of the many bays before continuing today’s journey towards your accommodation in Sheffield.
 The former hydroelectric hub has reinvented itself as an arts community with more than 140 murals on its streets that depict local stories and characters.
 You’ll have a free evening tonight to explore the town and spot some of its street art.

 Activities: